 Our sample consists of youth who participated in the Campus Connections (CC) mentoring intervention.
 Campus Connections is a mentoring program for youth at heightened risk for poor developmental outcomes, such as behavior and emotional problems.
 It is flexibly designed to respond to the needs of a heterogeneous group of youth with varying risk levels.
 The program is grounded in theoretical and empirical research on positive youth development settings (Eccles & Appleton Gootman, 2002; Kelly, Ryan, Altman, & Stelzner, 2000; Tseng & Seidman, 2007) and Rhodes’ model of youth mentoring (Rhodes, 2005).
 See Haddock et al. (2013) and Weiler et al. (2015) for complete information on the program model.

-Data were collected as part of a three-year grant funded by the William T. Grant (WTG) foundation.
-This WTG funded study incorporated a randomized control trial experimental study design.
-The goal of the three-year project was to compare the effectiveness of a “mentor family” youth mentoring model to the classic dyadic mentorship approach.
+Data were collected as part of a three-year grant funded by the William T. Grant (WTG) foundation to study two versions of a youth mentoring program.
+The first involved traditional dyadic mentoring, in which one mentor was assigned to one mentee to experience the 12-week program together.
+The second involved nesting 4 mentor-mentee pairs within mentor families.
+As a result, mentees were exposed to both a mentor of their own, as well as to 3 other mentor-mentee pairs in their mentor family over the course of the 12-week program.
 More information of the youth mentor family approach may be read in Haddock et al. (2013).

-Campus Connections typically occurs four nights a week (Monday – Thursday) during a regular academic semester.
-Twenty-eight youth are assigned to each night.
-Youth were randomly assigned to either the experimental mentor family condition or treatment-as-usual dyadic pairing mentorship condition.
+Campus Connections typically occurs four nights a week (Monday – Thursday) during a regular academic semester, with each mentee assigned to one night.
+Twenty-eight mentees are assigned to each night.
+Mentees were randomly assigned to either the experimental mentor family condition or the treatment-as-usual dyadic pairing mentorship condition.
 Study inclusion criteria include: Youth be aged 11-18 years of age, experience at-least one risk factor from the risk screening tool (Herrera et al., 2013), and available to participate during the CC operating hours.
 Participants could not have participated in previous CC sessions to be eligible for this study.

 Participants were parents/guardian, and their youth.
-Youth were referred to the CC program through several community agencies including the local school district, juvenile justice system, Department Human Services, and various youth and family agencies.
+Youth (the mentee) were referred to the CC program through several community agencies including the local school district, juvenile justice system, Department Human Services, and various youth and family agencies.
 Upon receipt of the referral, trained CC staff contacted potential participants and conducted an intake appointment to determine program eligibility and obtain assent and parental consent.
-If eligible and willing to participate in the CC program, parent(s)/guardian(s) completed the risk screening tool (Herrera et al., 2013) prior to the start of the start of CC.
+If eligible and willing to participate in the CC program, parent(s)/guardian(s) completed the risk screening tool (Herrera et al., 2013) prior to the start of CC.
 Surveys were completed using Qualtrics, a web-based survey.
-The Institutional Review Board approved all the described procedures.
+The Institutional Review Board at Colorado State University approved all the described procedures.

 Measures